top of page

 Episode 4: Tensions and Transformations

 As 'Way Back Five' attempts to break into the international market, they struggle with cultural barriers.
 American audiences find their style to be inauthentic, leading to disappointing tours.
-Internal tensions rise as Kaye, now rebranding herself as 'Special K,' desires to pursue a solo career inspired by artists like George Michael.
-Unbeknownst to Yuri, she begins working with a dubious manager to record her own album.
+Internal tensions rise as some members desire to pursue solo careers or different creative directions, creating divisions within the band.
+Caught in the middle, Yuri faces challenges in keeping the group together.
+Key moments include:

 - The band’s challenging performances in the US and Europe.